dhhruv/Contactless-Attendance-System/README.md

 ```
 .\venv\Scripts\activate
 ```
-> Notice: If your pc don't have virtual enviroment or pip install the follow this link.
+> Note: If your pc don't have virtual enviroment or pip install the follow this link.
 [How to create Virtual Enviroment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### Installing the Packages
 --------------------------------------------------